-- 3b Context is an important consideration when assessing complaints under this standard, including the programme's classification, the time of broadcast, the target and likely audience, audience expectations, the public interest in the broadcast and any factors that mitigate the likely harm to children, such as humour or educational benefit. - 3c When programmes broadcast during children's normally accepted viewing times (see Definitions, page 9) contain material which is outside audience expectations and likely to disturb children, an audience advisory should be broadcast.
-The advisory should be specific in nature to allow parents or guardians to make an informed choice about their children's exposure to the content, while avoiding detail which itself may disturb or alarm children. - 3d In news, current affairs and factual programmes, disturbing or alarming material should be justified in the public interest.
-Broadcasters must use judgement and discretion when deciding the degree of graphic material to be included in news programmes, and should broadcast an audience advisory when appropriate, particularly when children are likely to be viewing.
+3c Context is an important consideration when assessing complaints under this standard, including the programme's classification and audience advisory, the time of broadcast, the target and likely audience, audience expectations, the availability of filtering technology, and whether it has been promoted by the broadcaster, the public interest in the broadcast and any factors that mitigate the likely harm to children, such as humour or educational benefit.

+- 3d When programmes broadcast during children's normally accepted viewing times (see Definitions, page 9) contain material which is outside audience expectations and likely to disturb children, a written or written and verbal audience advisory should be broadcast.
+The advisory should be specific in nature to allow parents or guardians to make an informed choice about their children's exposure to the content, while avoiding detail which itself may disturb or alarm children. - 3e In news, current affairs and factual programmes, disturbing or alarming material should be justified in the public interest.
+Broadcasters must use judgement and discretion when deciding the degree of graphic material to be included in news programmes, and should broadcast an audience advisory when appropriate, particularly when children are likely to be viewing. - Content classified M or above, especially that containing sexual or violent material, should not screen adjacent to content aimed at children. - Themes and scenes in fictional content dealing with matters known to disturb children, such as domestic friction or the humiliation or illtreatment of children, should be appropriately classified and scheduled. - 3h Any portrayal of realistic violence in content likely to be viewed by children should be scheduled and classified with care. - Promos for programmes should comply with the classification of the programme during which they screen.
+Extra care should be taken in scheduling promos in programmes specifically aimed at child viewers so that the themes and material shown in the promo is not inappropriate for child viewers.